 - Either beds or a bed converted from seats (to form a mattress base)

-- That are an integral part of the vehicle living accommodation and is mounted independently of other items.
+- That is an integral part of the vehicle living accommodation and is mounted independently of other items.

-- That are secured to the vehicle floor and / or side wall.
+- That is secured to the vehicle floor and/or sidewall.

 - Secured as a permanent feature, (bolted, riveted, screwed, or welded.

-- The cooking facility must consist of a minimum of a two ring cooking facility or a microwave in either case having a fuel/power source.
+- The cooking facility must consist of a minimum of a single ring cooking facility or a microwave, in either case, having a fuel/power source.

 - If the cooking facility is fuelled by gas having a remote fuel supply, the fuel supply pipe must be permanently secured to the vehicle structure.

-- If the cooking facility is fuelled by gas having a remote fuel supply, the fuel reservoir must be secured in a storage cupboard or the reservoir secured to the vehicle structure.
+- If the cooking facility is fuelled by gas having an on-board gas supply the fuel reservoir must be secured in a storage cupboard or the reservoir secured to the vehicle structure.

 - Storage facilities must be provided by a cupboard or locker.